About the Regional Event Fund

 The Event Development stream supports events that have previously received the maximum funding permitted through the Flagship Event stream and can present a comprehensive strategy for future growth that includes the continued development of its tourism potential to drive overnight visitation to the event.

-The Event Development stream will offer one-off grants of up to $50,000 (ex.GST) to support key strategic growth initiatives that will have a direct impact on increasing overnight visitation to the event.
+The Event Development stream will offer one-off grants of up to $50,000 (ex.GST) to events in regional NSW to support key strategic growth initiatives that will have a direct impact on increasing overnight visitation to the event.
 A clear strategic rationale will be required for all initiatives together with a justification for the amount requested.

-Applicants should contact Destination NSW prior to commencing their applications to discuss minimum time frames for submission.
+Applicants should contact Destination NSW prior to commencing their application to confirm eligibility and discuss their event strategies.

 View the grant guidelines here.